-Add a jack rafters to the corner of the structure.
+Now add the jack rafters to the corner of the structure.
+The 4M gazebo will require both short and long jack rafters.
 Start by ensuring that the top edge butts up against the hip joist correctly and then align the lower end notch with the markings on the horizontal runner/rafters.
 Once correctly aligned, fix the top end in place with 2 x 50mm coach screws driven into the end rafter and the lower end with a 200mm coach-screw down into the Half runner.
-A 4M gazebo will have a short and long jack rafter as shown below.
+Step 29